Lethal Weapon (franchise): Proposed fifth film

 Since 2007, there had long been talk of a fifth Lethal Weapon film, although both Mel Gibson and Danny Glover initially expressed a lack of interest.
 Gibson confirmed in November 2021 that he was in talks to direct and star in the fifth film, saying that he would be helming the film to honor Donner, who wrote the screenplay and was originally set to direct the film prior to his death in July 2021.
 It was reported that Richard Wenk (The Equalizer, Jack Reacher: Never Go Back) had drafted the screenplay.
-As of April 2023, revisions to the screenplay have been made by Jez Butterworth.

 In June 2024, Gibson confirmed in an interview with the Inspire Me podcast that he would direct the fifth installment of the Lethal Weapon franchise and that the film would stay true to Donner's vision and influence.
 Gibson also stated that he and Glover would return to play their respective roles of Riggs and Murtaugh.

-In September 2024, Gibson attended FanX Comic Convention in Salt Lake City, where he talked about the franchise, while voicing his frustration as to why Hollywood producers aren't giving him approval to work on the film.
-He said "The fifth one is written.
-It’s interesting.
-It’s been held up for one reason or another.
-There’s always issues with these things.
-I think it’s the best one of the whole series.
-But it just won’t get made for some reason or another.
-I can’t even explain why."
+In September 2024, Gibson attended FanX Comic Convention in Salt Lake City, where he talked about the franchise, while voicing his displeasure as to why Hollywood producers were not giving him approval to work on the film.
+He said, "The fifth one is written.
+It's interesting.
+It's been held up for one reason or another.
+There's always issues with these things.
+I think it's the best one of the whole series.
+But it just won't get made for some reason or another.
+I can't even explain why."